TeachingDataScience/python-for-data-science/README.md

 * Split into pairs of ['intermediate','advanced'] with the advanced coalescing their knowledge by communicating it clearly to their partners.
 * Split the group into groups with an 'advanced' and an 'intermediate' group (there's no beginners in this class)

+#### Outline

+Part A

+* 01 Introduction to Python for Data Science
+* 02 iPython and Python Refresher
+* 03 NumPy Overview
+* 04 Pandas

+Part B

+* 05 Exploring Data in Pandas

+Part C

+* 06 Machine Learning with Scikit-Learn

+Part D

+* Developing a Tutorial